Fran314/nixos/README.md

 -   **umbreon**: this is the profile for my homelab.
 It's supposed to be a CLI-only but comfortable environment, intended to be used for managing self-hosted applications via ssh,
--   **vm**: this is a testing profile intended to be used ONLY for developing this configuration.
-This profile should NOT be used on actual systems as it contains some possible security issues (eg sudo without password).